TrevorJohst/Hydra-ROS/docker/README.md

 ```

 ## Quick Start (dev)
-To run with a bag, you can use the `dev` profile.
-For example, to run Hydra against a bag recored with the `a1` sensor payload with the D455/T265 configuration, you can run the following:
+In general, you can start from the `dev` profile for development with Hydra if using Docker with your own software/hardware.
+For example, to run Hydra against a bag recored with the `a1` sensor payload with the D455/T265 configuration (refer to this [launch](hydra_ros/launch/datasets/a1.launch.yaml) and [config](hydra_ros/config/datasets/a1.yaml) for this setup), you can run the following:

 1. Run the `a1` launch script for Hydra:
 ```bash